regenerativep/splinter-proxy/README.md

 There are some required settings in server.properties:

-- `server-port=25400` Server port can be changed within the config file of the proxy.
+- `server-port=25400` This can be changed to whatever you set for a server address in the generated `config.ron`.
-- `online-mode=false` to disable authentication, as authentication will be done either in the proxy or something on top of it like BungeeCord.
+- `online-mode=false` to disable authentication, as authentication will be done in a proxy on top of the server like BungeeCord.

-Then you can run the server with `java -jar [server jar name].jar --nogui` or run it as a normal application.
+Then you can run the server with `java -jar [server jar name].jar --nogui` or run it as a normal application given you have Java installed.

 ### Joining the proxy